Philippe de Commines: Mémoires

 After his release, Commines was exiled to his estate at Dreux, where he began to write his Mémoires.
 (This title was not used until an edition of 1552.)
 By 1490, however, he was recovering his position at court and was in the service of King Charles VIII of France.
 Charles never allowed him the privileged position he had held under Louis, and he was once again used as an envoy to the Italian states.
 However, his personal affairs were still problematic, and his right to some of the possessions given him by Louis was subject to legal challenges.

 In 1498 (fifteen years after the death of Louis XI), Commines's work was completed (first published in 1524 in Paris), and is considered a historical record of immense importance, largely because of its author's cynical and forthright attitude to the events and machinations he had witnessed.
 His writings reveal many of the less savoury aspects of the reign of Louis XI, and Commines related them without apology, insisting that the late king's virtues outweighed his vices.
 He is regarded as a major primary source for 15th-century European history.

-The Mémoires are divided into "books", the first six of which were written between 1488 and 1494, and relate the course of events from the beginning of Commines' career (1464) up to the death of King Louis.
+The Mémoires are divided into "books", the first six of which were written between 1488 and 1494, and relate the course of events from the beginning of Commines's career (1464) up to the death of King Louis.
 The remaining two books were written between 1497 and 1501 (printed in 1528), and deal with the Italian wars, ending in the death of King Charles VIII of France.